 Before the German-Polish borders changed in 1945, a vivacious Leonie Ossowski (then Jolanthe von Brandenstein) grew up inside these very palace walls.
 As luck would have it, she became an accomplished author known for her engaging depictions of Osowa Sien and life at her family’s castle - later reimagined through her Silesian Trilogy and definitive literary works.

 As an homage to her and the happenings that once characterised this countryside village, our collection of suites have been inspired by her riveting books.

 Das Dienerzimmer (Butler’s Room)

 A brilliant English-styled suite, it shares it’s name with the rivetting novel about the palace’s wartime butlers and maids.
 The chesterfield, cloth-covered chairs, and garden-view give this space a distinct English country club feel.
 It’s textbook for the traveling professional, or couple looking for a classic retreat.

 Neben der Zärtlichkeit (Next to Sensativity)

 Weichselkirschen (Sour Cherries)

 A unique suite in the heart of the castle, the bed’s can configure as two singles or one 160x200 cm Queen.
 Rich wooden carved antiques combine with new pieces - harkening to years past while making it hard to leave the embrace of modern comforts.
 A plush deep red sofa beckons guests to lounge, while couples seeking romantic retreats love its curtained bed-chamber.

-Easily configured with two separate beds or one queen, it offers modern comforts defined by charming antiques and wooded beams.
+Offering a rich purple palet recalling the colour of nightshade, as well as garden and countryside views, this suite is both elegant and charming.
+Easily configured with two separate beds or a 160 x 200 cm Queen bed, it offers modern comforts defined by warm antiques and wooded beams.
 Ideal for friends, colleagues, and couples who prefer a cosy nook in the castle.

 Das Zinnparadies (Tin Paradise)